Things to Do at Cayenne Cathedral Cathedrale Saint Sauveur

 Things to Do Nearby

-Historic fort ruins offering panoramic views over Cayenne and the Atlantic Ocean, representing the area's military past
+Historic fort ruins on a hill offering panoramic views over the city and coastline